-The permanent allowance may be granted to an adult who:
+The permanent allowance is granted to an adult who:

-- lives in a single-person household and is either incapable of work due to age or totally incapable of work (e.g. due to a moderate or severe degree of disability), if his or her income is less than PLN 776 per month; the allowance is the difference between his or her monthly income and the amount of the income criterion (e.g. with an income of PLN 250 the allowance will be PLN 776 PLN 250 = PLN 526); - lives with his or her family and is either incapable of work because of age, or totally incapable of work, if the income per person in the family is lower than PLN 600 a month; the allowance is the difference between his or her monthly income and the amount of the income criterion.
+- runs a household alone and is either incapable of work due to age or totally incapable of work (e.g. due to a moderate or severe degree of disability), if his or her income is less than PLN 776 per month; the allowance is the difference between his or her monthly income and the amount of the income criterion (e.g. with an income of PLN 250 the allowance will be PLN 776 PLN 250 = PLN 526), - lives with a family and is either incapable of work because of age or totally incapable of work, if the income per person in the family is lower than PLN 600 a month; the allowance is the difference between his or her monthly income and the amount of the income criterion.

-In the case of a person who lives with his or her family both the income of the person entitled to the benefit and the income per person in the family are taken into account.
+In the case of a person who lives with a family, both the income of the person entitled to the benefit and the income per person in the family are taken into account.
 Neither income may exceed PLN 600 per month.